-- a) more than 40 for Mobile Numbers or Local Numbers in a calendar month.
-(Parties are expected to meet these Service Levels 95% of the time.); - b) 40 or less for Mobile Numbers or Local Numbers in a calendar month.
-Parties are expected to have no more than 2 failures.
+- i.
+95% of the time.); ; or, - ii. b) by achieving an average elapsed time that falls within the required Service Level.3 - b) 40 or less for Mobile Numbers or Local Numbers in a calendar month.
+Parties are expected to either: - i. have no more than 2 failures.; or, - ii. achieve an average elapsed time that falls within the required Service Level.4

 The Enforcement Agency has discretion to investigate cases where a Party regularly fails to meet a Service Level on 2 occasions per calendar month and, in the Enforcement Agency's view it appears to be a systemic issue.)

-The measurement of the achievement of the Service Levels for Local and Mobile SOM's in each case includes the combined results for Simple and Complex Ports
+The measurement of the achievement of the Service Levels for Local and Mobile SOM's in each case includes the combined results for Simple and Complex Ports.